MikeMundy/Webpack4Demo/README.md

   - npm test
   - Recent bug in jest...
 Security Exception regards localStorage.. add testUrl to jest section in package.config
   - Fix issue with invalid tsconfig.json.
 Now working using .ts tests.
+- Going to start looking at FeatherJS for REST/Sockets/Authentication.
+  - See C:\Users\MikeMundy\Documents\VIsual Studio Code\2018\FeathersJS_01
+  - Going to try installing a feathers app over the existing code using the generator
+  - npm install @feathersjs/cli -g
+  - feathers generate app
+  - Get conflict as it will overwrite package.json... ynaxdH , H = help
+  - I'll let it do the overwrite, then use source control to add back in the stuff that was lost
+  - feathers generate app
+  - It overwrote package.json, .gitignore, .readme.md
+  - Manually integrated changes to package.json, .gitignore and readme
+  - Still works with npm start
+  - Feathers app works with npm run start_feathers
+  - But now have two different hosting/test-runner setups.
+  - Feathers tests run via npm run test_feathers